v6d-io/v6d/docs/tutorials/kubernetes/ml-pipeline-mars-pytorch.rst

 a user purchasing a product, with a ``Fraud`` label identifying whether the transaction is fraudulent.
 Additional features related to these transactions are also stored in the transaction table.
 You can find the three tables in the `dataset repo`_.
-Follow the steps below to reproduce the demonstration.First, create a vineyard cluster with 3 worker nodes.
+Follow the steps below to reproduce the demonstration.
+First, create a vineyard cluster with 3 worker nodes.

 .. code:: bash